The-Politico/django-kanban-budget/README.md

   # ... etc.
 ```

-You could set the reporter attribute in your settings like this:
+You could set the reporter attribute in your project settings like this:

 ```python
 BUDGET_REPORTER_ATTR = 'profile.is_reporter'